-The gifts of being a Beginner at Jiu-Jitsu
+The gift of being a Beginner at Jiu-Jitsu

 Belt promotions, Winning, and Pressure

-A gift the beginner has is having no expectations on their performance by the teacher and other students.
+The gift a beginner has is having no expectations on their performance.

-As a student acquires seniority, they may feel increased pressure to perform or ‘represent’ the level they are at.
+As a student acquires experience and a sense of seniority, they may feel increased pressure to perform or ‘represent’ the level they are at.

 These pressures are either self imposed or placed on them by others out of insecurity.